 Students struggle with doing measurement conversions, especially when they have to work with adding and subtracting those measurements first.
 When my students have worked through word problems that asked for the units in a specific way, they often struggle to remember to convert between units and struggle to add and subtract correctly.
-When teaching elapsed time, I originally always taught it with the backwards N, and with timelines, but some of my students struggled with those strategies.
+When teaching elapsed time, I originally always taught it with the backwards N (which is the same as the zoom method) and with number lines, but some of my students struggled with those strategies.
 The t method (or making a table) made a big difference for my students when adding and subtracting measurements, especially in word problems calling for measurement conversions.
 This strategy works great with elapsed time and length measurements, but also works well with money.

 Some of the examples below are a bit complicated, but I wanted to display how the strategy can be used.
 However, once students understand it with easier problems, it’s really not complicated for them at all.
 They begin by making a “t” and recording the two different items in their own columns.
 Then, they complete the operation that is being called for.
 Finally they reflect the measurement conversion and solve.

 When I teach elapsed time, I first focus on identifying the start-change-end.
 Because students are familiar with that from our work in first grade, it’s an easy strategy to begin with.
 Once students are able to identify the start-change-end and unknown given a story problem, we begin applying other strategies including the T method.

 First, the start time is included and then the elapsed time is included.
 Each side is added independently of each other.
 Then, students identify if they need to regroup into a new hour.
 I use the term regroup since it’s a term students understand from converting with place value .
 The final time is then left.